GodFather850/How-to-install-and-run-TeamSpeak3Client-In-Ubuntu-Debian-/README.md

 # Setup 1: Where to download? 📦
 ![Click To Download](https://www.teamspeak.com/en/downloads/#ts3client)

-Click and select linux version to download .run file
+and select linux version to download .run file

 ---
 # Setup 2: How To Install and run? 🔧▶️